grisp/grisp2-rtems-toolchain/README.md

 ## Writing an Image to eMMC

+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:
+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

+Make absolutely sure the image that you write has a bootloader.
+Otherwise your GRiSP2 might can't boot any more and you have to use the [recovery sequence][7].

+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:
+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

+### Using an SD Card

+1. Copy the image that you want onto an SD card.
+Put it in your GRiSP2.
+1. Power up the GRiSP2.
+1. Interrupt the boot loader when it outputs the `Hit m for menu or any key to stop autoboot:` line.
+You should drop into a shell with a `barebox@PHYTEC phyCORE-i.MX6 ULL SOM with eMMC:/` prompt.
+1. Type `mmc1.probe=1` to start the eMMC detection.
+1. Type `mmc0.probe=1` to start the SD detection.
+1. You can now do a ls on your SD card: `ls /mnt/mmc0.0`
+1. Copy your image to the eMMC with `cp /mnt/mmc0.0/grisp2.img /dev/mmc1`.
+   For big images, that needs quite some time.
+1. Reset the system with `reset` on the shell.
+Barebox should now boot your application.

+### Using TFTP

 One way to write an Image to eMMC is via the bootloader:

 1. Make sure you have a DHCP server and a TFTP (announced via DHCP).
 You can for